-Deena Nicole Cortese Honors Son C.J.
+Deena Nicole Cortese Celebrates Son C.J.
 With Adorable Instagram Post

 “That last pic of you and him needs to be framed it’s gorgeous,” said a second fan of Deena’s.

-“Awww, a little meatball eating a meatball,” joked a third follower.
+“Awww, a little meatball eating a meatball,” joked a third user.

 “What a sweet little family thanks for sharing with us,” said a fourth Instagram follower who appeared grateful that Deena posted the images of her family to the social media sharing site.